vitaanatis/boredashell/README.md

 ## Project Structure

-- `static/` - Contains CSS, JavaScript, and image files.
+- `games/` - Contains all the games files and everything they need
-- `templates/` - Holds HTML files rendered by Flask.
 - `main.py` - The Flask application running the server.

-## License
-MIT License.
-See `LICENSE` for details.